-Elms College offers private scholarships, grants, and discounts to students based on financial need, as well as academic achievement.
+Elms College offers private scholarships and grants to students based on financial need, as well as academic achievement.
 There are also many federal, state, and private grants available to students.
-The list on this webpage includes some of the better known resources offered publicly and directly through Elms College, however there are many others scholarship programs available to students to reduce their costs of attendance such as Outside Scholarships.
+The list on this webpage includes some of the better known resources offered publicly and directly through Elms College, however there are many other scholarship programs available to students to reduce their costs of attendance, such as Outside Scholarships.

 Read more about:

 The following is a list of merit-based awards offered by Elms College through the Office of Admission for incoming first year, full-time students.
 Upon acceptance to the college, students will be notified about their eligibility for the award.
 Students are only eligible for one of the following merit-based awards through the Office of Admission.
 Eligibility for any of the following merit-based awards is contingent on maintaining continuous full-time student status at Elms College and requires that the student maintain a 2.8 minimum GPA.
 The scholarship amount is also dependent on the student’s residency status at the college.
 Merit awards will not change as the student progresses to his or her second, third, or fourth year at Elms unless he or she changes their residency status.

 Please note: Scholarship amounts below are for freshmen beginning in the 2017-2018 academic year.